 Each January, many students make resolutions to exercise more frequently – but by the time the fall rolls around, they ditch the workouts and go back to hibernation mode.
 With classes underway, parties getting started and extracurricular activities picking up again, what college student has time to work out?

-These exercise tips for college students offer some fun workout ideas that will help motivate you to stay in shape all year round – not just from May to September.
+These exercise tips for college students offer some fun workout ideas that will help motivate you to stay in shape all year round.

 1. Run with a buddy.

 Running is still one of the best workouts as far as getting your heart pumping and your muscles working.
 But it can be insanely boring.

 To combat the boredom, get a group of friends together to go running.
 You’ll motivate each other and it will make the workout more fun.
 Running with friends is also a great way for college students to relieve stress and get their minds off of classes or exams.

 Tip: running hills and stairs can help target some otherwise untouched muscle areas.
 Mix up your workout by having a relay race – with your friends cheering you on from the top of the hill, the burn won’t be so bad!

 If you have bad knees, try a cycling group instead – it’s easier on the joints.